Angush/clord/README.md

 ```
 ## Credits

-The blacklist is a modified version of the list found [here](https://github.com/words/profanities)
+The blacklist is a heavily modified version of the list found [here](https://github.com/words/profanities).
+We've shortened it to fit within Discord's 2,000 characters per message limit.